Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling: Abstract

 \section{Abstract}

-Shastry-Sutherland magnet is a typical frustrated spin system particularly known for the exact solvability of the singlet dimer phase as well as nearly flat triplon excitations in the Heisenberg limit, while the situation in the presence of strong spin-orbit coupling is not well explored.
-Motivated by the recently discovered rare-earth Shastry-Sutherland magnets, we derive a generic effective-spin model that describes the interactions between Kramers doublet local moments on a Shastry-Sutherland lattice.
-Because of the strong spin-orbit coupling, the effective model turns out to be an extended XYZ model on both intra- and inter-dimer bonds.
-We focus on the dimer phase and show that, in addition to the conventional ``singlet'' dimer phase in the Heisenberg limit, peculiar ``triplet'' dimer phases can be stabilized by the strong spin-orbit coupling.
-While the ``singlet'' dimer phase, at certain conditions, could still exhibit exact solvability and nearly flat excitations analogous to that in the isotropic Heisenberg model, these ``triplet'' dimer phases are generally not exactly solvable and exhibit stronger dispersive excitations.
-We further discuss the thermodynamical and spectral signatures of these ``triplet'' dimer phases that can be experimentally probed, and illustrate that the recently discovered Shastry-Sutherland magnet Yb$_{2}$Be$_{2}$GeO$_{7}$ hosts a triplet dimer ground state.
+Shastry-Sutherland magnet is a typical frustrated spin system hosting rich phases.
+While the Heisenberg limit has been extensively studied, the role of spin-orbit coupling is not well explored.
+Motivated by newly discovered rare-earth Shastry-Sutherland magnets, we construct a generic effective-spin model that describes the interactions between Kramers doublet local moments on a Shastry-Sutherland lattice.
+Due to the strong spin-orbit coupling, the model takes the form of extended XYZ interactions on both intra- and inter-dimer bonds.
+We show that, in addition to the conventional ``singlet'' dimer phase, strong spin-orbit coupling can stabilize peculiar ``triplet'' dimer phases.
+These ``triplet'' dimer phases, though fully gapped, respond immediately to magnetic fields and evolve smoothly into the fully polarized phase.
+We present that the recently discovered Shastry-Sutherland magnet Yb$_{2}$Be$_{2}$GeO$_{7}$ belongs to the ``triplet'' dimer phase, and discuss the implication of our results to a broad class of quantum magnets in general.